supervisely-ecosystem/change-video-framerate/README.md

 <img src="https://github.com/supervisely-ecosystem/change-video-framerate/releases/download/v0.1.0/point-up.png" width="20px"/> All annotated data (including tags and objects) will be discarded.

 #### Technical note.
 The process includes re-coding video.
 Besides, duration of the resulting video may not match precisely original duration.
-The re-coding is performed with original video bitrate.
+Also the re-coding preserves original video bitrate, if appropriate.

 ## How To Run